Separate Baptists in Christ: History

 The Separate Baptists had no formal statement of faith before 1776.
-They only followed the Bible.
+They purported to only follow the Bible.
 In 1776 there was split in the Separate Baptist movement over the Arminian system.
 This split was in part due to the preaching of John Walker who was known as a "very able preacher".
 At the 1776 session of the General Association of the Separate Baptists in Virginia, Elder John Waller used Corinthians 13:11 in his sermon against particular redemption which outlined the basis on which he and the ministers of churches he and they had started withdrew from the General Association to form a network of "independent" Baptist churches who were accused of being "Arminians."
 In the 1780s many of the Separate Baptists who supported the Arminian view moved west into Kentucky and Tennessee.
 The Separate Baptists who are now known as the Separate Baptist in Christ come from these people who settled in Kentucky and Tennessee.
 They started the churches who formed the South Kentucky Association of the Separate Baptist in 1786.
 Over the years a large number of these churches folded into other groups like the United Baptists or Campbellites (also known as the Christian Churches).
 The South Kentucky Association of Separate Baptists choose not to stay in any union.